Switch-org/analytics-tracker/docs/README.md

 # Documentation

-Welcome to the `@atif910/analytics-tracker` documentation.
+Welcome to the `user-analytics-tracker` documentation.
 This directory contains comprehensive guides and references for using, developing, and contributing to the package.

 ## 📚 Documentation Index